 Future sales of Common Stock pursuant to a registration statement or Rule 144 under the Securities Act, or the perception that such sales could occur, could have an adverse effect on the market price of the Common Stock.
-We have filed a Registration Statement on form SB-2 covering the resale by selling security holders of more than 60,000,000 shares of Common Stock.
-This Registration Statement (No. 333-131709) has not yet been declared effective.
-Relative to the number of shares of our freely-trading Common Stock outstanding, which we estimate to be approximately 2.52 million shares, the number of shares which will be sold into the marketplace pursuant to our current Registration Statement will be enormous.
-We believe that such sales will severely depress the market price of our Common Stock.
-We also intend to register on Form S-8 under the Securities Act an additional 10,000,000 shares of Common Stock, which are the shares available for issuance under our 2005 Stock Incentive Plan, of which, as of March 31, 2006, we have granted stock options to purchase 4,850,000 shares of our Common Stock.
+Our Registration Statement on Form SB-2 covering the resale by selling security holders of more than 60,000,000 shares of Common Stock was declared effective on August 4, 2006.
+Relative to the number of shares of our freely-trading Common Stock which had been outstanding prior to such declaration of effectiveness, which we estimate to be approximately 2.52 million shares, the number of shares which may be sold into the marketplace pursuant to our current Registration Statement is enormous.

+We believe that any significant sales of our Common Stock may severely depress the market price of our Common Stock.
+We also intend to register on Form S-8 under the Securities Act an additional 10,000,000 shares of Common Stock, which are the shares available for issuance under our 2005 Stock Incentive Plan, of which, as of June 30, 2006, we have granted stock options to purchase 4,850,000 shares of our Common Stock.
 In addition, shares of our Common Stock held for one year or more will be eligible for public resale pursuant to Rule 144.
 In general, the shares of Common Stock which we issued in connection with the Merger and the Acquisition will become eligible for public resale under Rule 144 as of November 30, 2006.
 In addition, we may use our capital stock in the future to finance acquisitions and to compensate employees and management, which will further dilute the interests of our existing shareholders and could eventually significantly depress the trading price of our Common Stock.